-It is recommended to slide the boom to mast plate (totally pre assembled finished part, see fig. 2.9 and 2nd picture page) over the middle section before the boom sections are put together.
+It is recommended to slide the boom to mast plate (totally pre assembled finished part, see fig. 2.10 and 2nd picture page) over the middle section and slightly pre fix it before the boom sections are put together.
 Hereby avoided are unnecessary working steps later on.

-2.3 Element-Platforms
+2.3 Element-Platforms / Element-Centre-Sections